BinaLab/FloodNet-Challenge-EARTHVISION2021/README.md

 ## Challenge Overview

-Recent surge of different natural disasters has caused human and economic losses worldwide.
+Recent surge of natural disasters has caused human and economic losses across the world.
-The aftermath of these catastrophic disasters urges for quick humanitarian aid.
-However, manual rescue efforts are laborious and sometimes insufficient in reducing the great impacts of natural disasters.
-Meanwhile, in recent times computer vision techniques have been evolved and improved a lot to tackle these challenges.
-Moreover, post disaster analysis lacks high resolution imagery that would not only detect the damaged areas but also provides damage details.
-This type of analysis will certainly help the rescue efforts and thus will reduce human and economic cost.
-FloodNet provides high resolution UAV imageries with more information regarding the damages.
-Inspired by FloodNet and with an objective to perform a quick post disaster damage assessment, we propose a challenge on three different computer vision tracks.
-To advance the damage assessment process for post-disaster scenarios, we present a unique challenge considering two tracks for UAV imagery based FloodNet dataset.
+The aftermath of these catastrophic disasters calls for quick humanitarian aid.
+However, manual rescue efforts are laborious and sometimes insufficient in reducing the great impact of natural disasters.
+Recently evolving techniques in computer vision can be used to tackle these challenges and assist first responders.
+Moreoever, analysis of high resolution post-disaster images is required that can help rescue efforts and reduce human as well as economic cost.

+[FloodNet dataset](https://arxiv.org/abs/2012.02951) provides high resolution UAV imageries with different types of damages such as as damaged buildings, roads, and neighborhoods.
+Inspired by this dataset and with an objective to perform a quick post disaster damage assessment, we propose a computer vision challenge on two tracks.

- 1. Track 1
+ 1. Track 1: Image Classification and Semantic Segmentation
- 2. Track 2
+ 2. Track 2: Visual Question Answering

 ### Track 1

-1. Semi-Supervised Classification: Classification for FloodNet dataset requires classifying the images (e.g. flooded or non-flooded) with few label data.
- This task will inspire the development of semi-supervised techniques that require few labeled data.

-2. Semi-Supervised Semantic Segmentation: Considering the difficulties of annotation for semantic segmentation purposes, this challenge requires building a model for semantic segmentation with few labeled data.
+In this track, participants are required to complete two semi-supervised tasks.
+The first task is image classification, and the second task is semantic segmentation.

+1. Semi-Supervised Classification: Classifying each image into 'Flooded' and 'Non-Flooded' categories with only a few training images having such labels available.

+2. Semi-Supervised Semantic Segmentation: Pixel-wise classification of each image into multiple classes such as 'Road-Flooded', 'Road-Non-Flooded', 'Building-Flooded', 'Building-Non-Flooded' etc. Only a few training images have the pixel-wise masks available.

 The dataset for Track 1 can be downloaded from this link: https://drive.google.com/drive/folders/1sZZMJkbqJNbHgebKvHzcXYZHJd6ss4tH?usp=sharing